camwestwood/xapi/recipes/wifi-dissociation.md

-# wifi_association_recipe (Physical Presence)
+# left recipe (Physical Presence)
 Revision: 0.2

 ## Purpose
-This activity records a users device associating with a WiFi access point via an access point.
+This activity records that a person has left a place.
+In this example deassociation with a WiFi access point

 ## Definition

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](../common_structures.md#actora) page.
-The actor entity describes the individual whose device is associating with a WiFi access point.
+The actor entity describes the individual has left.

 ``` Javascript